 As per the same human resources report, 54% of HR leaders say their employees are fatigued from all the change.

 Instead of constantly focusing on difficulties, the approach with organisational change must be founded on the principle of positive change.
-That is, HR priorities (2022) must focus on what's functioning well and what a positive, exciting vision of the future could look like.
+That is, HR priorities for leaders (2023) must focus on what's functioning well and what a positive, exciting vision of the future could look like.
 In a process like this, a big portion of the organisation is often involved in evoking visions, images, and fantasies of what is possible.

 This is the first step in shifting the conversation away from setbacks ("what's wrong") toward positives ("what needs to happen" and "what should happen to support our vision").